Aaron-RN/JS-ColorGame/README.md

 Can you guess which color corresponds to the shown RGB and Hex code?

 This repository is a color guessing game built using Vanilla JavaScript.
-Can you guess which color corresponds with the text description shown for the color in question as either RGB or Hexadecimal.
+Can you guess which of the colors shown correspond with the text description shown.
+Formats available in both RGB and Hexadecimal.

 ![screenshot](./screenshot.png)
 ![screenshot](./screenshot2.png)